ethz-adrl/control-toolbox/README.md

 	- implementation of a basic nonlinear-programming inverse kinematics solver for fix-base robots.

  - **Automatic Differentiation**:
-    - first- and second order automatic differentiation of arbitrary vector-valued functions including cost functions and constraints
+    - first and second order automatic differentiation of arbitrary vector-valued functions including cost functions and constraints
     - automatic differentiation and code generation of rigid body dynamics
     - derivative code generation for maximum efficiency